Home / Gossamer-Winged (Lycaenidae) / Miami Blue (Cyclargus thomasi bethunebakeri)

 Quick Facts

-Host plants Primarily three plant species, viz. black bead, balloon vine, and gray nickerbean
+Host PlantsThey favor black bead, balloon vine, and gray nickerbean for laying eggs.

 Did You Know?